Skip to product information

 ...the case!

-The quality offered is a pure, natural agarwood oil (Oudh), distilled from “farm wood” from the Trat region of Thailand.
+The product offered is a pure, natural agarwood oil (oud), distilled from "farm wood" from the Trat region of Thailand.

 Agarwood, Gaharu, Agarwood, Oudh, Ginko, Aloewood....

 This wonderful raw material has many names.
-We won't go into detail here about what agarwood is, what it's used for, or how this precious raw material gets into the wood.
+We will not go into detail here about what agarwood is, what it is used for, and how this precious raw material gets into the wood.

-One can assume that the fact that you have specifically searched for a high-quality oud oil on this platform indicates that you have at least some knowledge of the subject of "agarwood" or even know something about it!
+One can assume that the fact that you specifically searched for a high-quality oud oil on this platform indicates that you have at least some knowledge of the topic of "agarwood" or are even familiar with it!

-After all, you wouldn't start a conversation with a potential customer walking into Brabus headquarters in Bottrop by telling them that a car is meant to get from A to B, has a combustion engine, four tires, a pair of seats, and a steering wheel. ;)
+Ultimately, you wouldn't start a conversation with a potential customer who walks into the Brabus headquarters in Bottrop by saying that a car is for getting from A to B, has a combustion engine, four tires, a pair of seats, and a steering wheel. ;)

-The customer would like to know details about what specifically distinguishes “Brabus” as a Mercedes-Benz tuner.
+The customer wants details about what specifically distinguishes "Brabus" as a Mercedes-Benz tuner.

-And that's exactly what we're trying to show you here.
-How does this pure oud oil differ from others?
+And that's precisely what we're trying to show you here.
+How does this pure, natural oud oil differ from others?
 Both physically and olfactorily.

 View full details